sammaadaniel30/practical2.sama.clemente.io/README.md

 This project consists in developing a website, to document and record everthing that has I have learned in the subjects of the degree which I am currently coursing.
 (Computer Science)

-To make this posible my webpage will include the following sections:
+To make this posible, my website will include the following sections:

 A main section, showing information about the website